schepal/crypto_vol_arb/README.md

-# Bitcoin Volatility Arbitrage Trading
+# Bitcoin Deribit/FTX Volatility Arbitrage
 A tool used to analyze volatility arbitrage opportunities in cryptocurrency option markets.

 #### Disclaimer: This tool is only for demonstration purposes and is not financial advice.
 This script has not undergone extensive testing and is prone to errors and bugs.
 Use this tool at your own risk.